On evaluation of joint risk for non-negative multivariate risks under dependence uncertainty: Introduction

-Since the past one and a half decades, multivariate (also known as multidimentional) risk measures have been attracting more and more attention.
-For a portfolio ${\bf X} = (X_1, \cdots, X_d)$ consisting of $d$ financial positions, a (scalar) multivariate risk measure is to measure not only the risk of the marginals $X_i$ separately but to measure the joint risk of ${\bf X}$ caused by the variation of the components and their possible dependence, and assigns a numeric number $\rho({\bf X})$ to ${\bf X}$ to evaluate the risk of ${\bf X}$, where the quantity $\rho({\bf X})$ is still interpreted as the capital requirement of the portfolio ${\bf X}$, for example, see Burgert and R\"{u}schendorf (2006).
-Scalar multivariate risk measures were first studied by Burgert and R\"{u}schendorf (2006), where they axiomatically introduced the classes of multivariate coherent and convex risk measures, and provided representations.
-For more related studies, we refer to R\"{u}schendorf (2006), Ekeland and Schachermayer (2011), Ekeland et al. (2012), R\"{u}schendorf (2013), Wei and Hu (2014), Guillen et al. (2018) and the references therein.
-To deal with the case where different kinds of currencies and the liquidation issue may appear in the portfolio ${\bf X}$, to measure the risk of ${\bf X}$ in physical unit was suggested, and this results in the studies of vector- or set-valued multivariate risk measures.
-Some vector-valued multivariate risk measures have been studied in the literature.
-For example, see Cousin and Di Bernardino (2013, 2014), H\'{e}l\`{e}ne et al. (2013), H\"{u}erlimann (2014), Di Bernardino et al. (2015), Maume-Deschamps et al. (2016), Landsman et al. (2016), Cai et al. (2017), Hermann et al. (2020), Shushi and Yao (2020) and the references therein.
-Among which, Cousin and Di Bernardino (2013, 2014) studied vector-valued multivariate value at risk (VaR) and conditional tail expectation (CTE), respectively.
+It should be mentioned that there have been many studies about vector-valued multivariate risk measures for multiple insurance risks in the insurance literature; for instance, see Cousin and Di Bernardino (2013, 2014), Cossette et al. (2013), H\"{u}erlimann (2014), Di Bernardino et al. (2015), Maume-Deschamps et al. (2016), Landsman et al. (2016), Cai et al. (2017), Hermann et al. (2020), Shushi and Yao (2020) and the references therein.
+For a random vector ${\bf X} = (X_1, \cdots, X_d),$ a vector-valued multivariate risk measure is to respectively evaluate the risk of marginals $X_i$ in the context of ${\bf X},$ in which each $X_i$ is regarded as a component of ${\bf X}$ rather than a stand-alone random variable.
+For instance, Cousin and Di Bernardino (2013, 2014) studied vector-valued multivariate VaR and conditional-tail-expectation (CTE), respectively.
 H\"{u}rlimann (2014) studied the properties of vector-valued VaR and CTE for Archimedean copulas.
 Landsman et al. (2016) studied vector-valued multivariate tail conditional expectation (TCE) for elliptical distributions.
 Cai et al. (2017) studied vector-valued multivariate tail distortion risk measures.
-Since the focus of this paper will be the scalar and vector-valued multivariate risk measures, we temporarily do not intend to make a thorough literature review about set-valued multivariate risk measures, but simply refer to Jouini et al. (2004), Embrechts and Puccdtti (2006), Hamel (2009), Hamel and Heyde (2010), Hamel et al. (2011), Hamel et al. (2013), Feinstein and Rudloff (2013, 2015), Molchanov and Cascos (2016), Feinstein et al. (2017), Chen and Hu (2018), Ararat and Feinstein (2021) and the references therein, just name a few.
+In the present paper, we will also introduce and study a type of vector-valued distortion joint risk measures for non-negative random vectors.
+For multivariate risks, there also have been a lot of set-valued risk measures and systemic risk measures available in the literature.
+Since the focus of this paper will be the scalar and vector-valued joint risk measures, we temporarily do not intend to make a literature review about set-valued risk measures and systemic risk measures.